IntersectAustralia/dc21-doc/README.md

 ### HIEv / DIVER
-This is the documentation repository for the DIVER automated research data captures application.
-DIVER consists of a number of source code repositories, the primary repo is [dc21](https://github.com/IntersectAustralia/dc21).
+This is the documentation repository for the HIEv / DIVER automated research data captures application.
+HIEv / DIVER consists of a number of source code repositories, the primary repo is [dc21](https://github.com/IntersectAustralia/dc21).

 ### About HIEv / DIVER
 DIVER (Data Is Vital for Empirical Research) is a research data capture and sharing application.
-DIVER has extensive APIs and tools that enable automated data capture, analysis and publishing.
-DIVER was originally developed by [Intersect Australia](http://www.intersect.org.au/) for the [Hawkesbury Institute for the Environment](http://www.westernsydney.edu.au/hie) at the [Western Sydney Unversity](http://www.westernsydney.edu.au/) as part of [ANDS](http://www.ands.org.au/) Data Capture Project [DC21] (https://projects.ands.org.au/id/DC21) in 2012/2013.
+HIEv / DIVER has extensive APIs and tools that enable automated data capture, analysis and publishing.
+HIEv / DIVER was originally developed by [Intersect Australia](http://www.intersect.org.au/) for the [Hawkesbury Institute for the Environment](http://www.westernsydney.edu.au/hie) at the [Western Sydney Unversity](http://www.westernsydney.edu.au/) as part of [ANDS](http://www.ands.org.au/) Data Capture Project [DC21] (https://projects.ands.org.au/id/DC21) in 2012/2013.

 HIEv / DIVER  is a Ruby on Rails (3.2) application for the management of environmental data, predominantly time-series from Campbell Scientific Loggers, but also for NETCDF, NCML format data and any general purpose data.

-### Launching an instance of HIEv/ DIVER on the NeCTAR Research Cloud
+### Launching a trial instance of HIEv/ DIVER on the NeCTAR Research Cloud (Currently unavalable)
 [Here](http://www.intersect.org.au/content/launchpod) is a description of how to launch a trial instance of HIEv / DIVER on the NeCTAR research cloud using Intersect's Launchpod.
-Note that launching trial instances of HIEv / DIVER is unsupported.
+Note that launchpod and trial instances of HIEv / DIVER are unsupported.

+### Support Information
+If you need support for your HIEv / DIVER instance, please email help@intersect.org.au.

+###

 ### Licence Information
 The HIEv / DIVER code is licensed under the GNU GPL v3 license - see [LICENSE.txt](https://github.com/IntersectAustralia/dc21/blob/master/LICENSE.txt).